 Both cases, in turn, can naturally be understood as special cases of twisted differential c-structures, which is a notion that applies more generally to principal infinity-bundles.

-In terms of higher geometry
+In higher differential geometry

-We give an equivalent definition of -structures in terms of higher geometry (“from the nPOV”).
+We give an equivalent definition of -structures in terms of higher differential geometry (“from the nPOV”).
 This serves to clarify the slightly subtle but important difference between existence and choice of -structure, and seamlessly embeds the notion into the more general context of twisted differential c-structures.